-Yes, however you will not be able to view details of your bill.
+Yes of course, however you will not be able to view details of your bill.
 Payment can be done from here.
 You will need to have access to your physical bill and key in the account details as well as the amount to be paid.

 Yes, you can do this here

 You may apply for this service if you wish your bills to be paid automatically from one of your bank accounts (being HSBC, BOV or APS).
 You will still receive a bill by post and the payment will be affected after 10 days of the date of the bill being issued.
 You get €3 discount per bill (€18 annually) if you pay by direct debit.
 The discount will be credited on the next bill.
 You can download a direct debit mandate from here , or we can assist you in setting up this facility at one of our Customer Care Offices.